flutter/website/src/desktop.md

 - [ ] Right click?
 Hover?
 Do we have any desktop-specific features we can showoff?
 - [ ] Be more descriptive about *this doc highlights the differences...* in IDE section
-- [ ] Center and/or re-size the gifs; add top/bottom margin
+- [ ] Center and/or re-size the gifs; add top/bottom margin a la /docs/testing/debugging
 - [ ] Find Gallery/TreeView links
 - [ ] Choose feedback link (create new issue?)
 - [ ] Desktop plugins how-to-use: do we have any plugin in pub.dev?